 - emailing firstname.lastname@example.org

 An information kit that covers adoption in Victoria is available on request.
-You can also attend an information session.
+Please ensure you read our website and information kit.
+You can also attend a non-mandatory information session.

 Many people find out more about adoption by attending an information session.
 You do not have to attend, but the session can give you an overview of how the program works.